Pre-Ballet I and II

 Do not worry if your child refuses to participate.
 Generally, children dislike being left out of a group.
 However, those who are more timid can learn a great deal by watching and often surprise parents by demonstrating some movements at home.
 Our goal for the 2nd and 3rd months of class is to have ALL students participating in ALL classroom activities.

 The Beginner Level expands on the skills learned in Pre-Ballet.
 Students continue to learn basis technique, as well as musical rhythm.
 In the Pre-Ballet Level, students learn routines by listening to verbal clues.
 In the Beginner Level, students learn to count music.
 This teaches them musical rhythm and timing.
-The Beginner Level classes participate in three routines: ballet, tap, and baton.
+Beginner Level I classes participate in three routines: ballet, tap, and baton.
 Beginners II and III participate in ballet, tap and jazz.

 Jazz Ensemble is a competitive team geared for the more seriously dedicated students who enjoy performing and competing.
 The Jazz Ensemble is offered to students who dance at the Intermediate I level and up.